exis-io/exis-io.github.io/pages/tour/Fabric.md

 /hello/there
 ```

+## Endpoints

+The last piece of the puzzle not mentioned above is the [*endpoint*][endpoint].
+Endpoints aren't anything special, they're just a domain and an action together: a verb with a noun.

 ## People, Places, and Actions

 This section of the tour was not meant to walk you through the internal workings of the fabric.
 For that you should check out the [fabric][fabric] specification.
 Instead you should understand how things are named and found on the fabric.

-The last piece of the puzzle not mentioned above is the [*endpoint*][endpoint].
-Endpoints aren't anything special, they're just the

 [Onto Appliances!](/pages/tour/Appliances.md)